Christmas Historical Fiction Books

 Book Summary

-On Christmas Eve sixty years ago, a delivery man makes a gruesome discovery that forever changes the small town of Tambilla.
+On Christmas Eve sixty years ago, a deliveryman made a gruesome discovery that forever changed the small town of Tambilla.
 In the present day, Jess is a journalist in London when she gets a call to return home to Australia to help with her grandmother, Nora.
-Nora was more like a mother to Jess, after Jess’s mother, Polly, left her with Nora and moved to Brisbane when Jess was only 10.
+Nora was more like a mother to Jess after Jess’s mother, Polly, left her with Nora and moved to Brisbane when Jess was only 10.

-Nora fell in her attic while searching for something, and now she is mumbling about an event in her past in a way that is difficult to understand.
+Nora fell in her attic while searching for something, and now she is mumbling about an event from her past, making it difficult to understand.
 As Jess tries to piece things together, she learns that Nora was agitated and restless even before the fall.
-She knows something is going on, and is determined to figure it out.
+She knows something is going on and is determined to figure it out.
 As she searches the house for clues, she finds a true crime book about the Turner Family Tragedy of Christmas Eve.
 But what does this cold case have to do with her family?

 This mystery is on the longer side at 547 pages.
 Some readers feel like the first 400 pages could have been shorter, but most agree that you won’t be able to put this book down in the last 100 pages.